DafabHoid/GfxTablet/README.md

 * Size of canvas will be detected and sent to the client
 * Option for ignoring events that are not triggered by a stylus pen: so you can lay your hand on the tablet and draw with the pen.
+* Display the PC screen live on the canvas background

 Requirements